SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 ---
 ### ISPs and Tech Services <a name="isp-tech"></a>

 This type of phishing, excluding Microsoft Office, was a massive focal point as the year went by.
-Brands such as Spectrum, Netflix, WeTransfer, Dropbox, AT&T, Comcast (Xfinity), Salesforce, Optus, Frontier, Spotify, Wowway, Deloitte, Rackspace, DocuSign, Orange, and GoDaddy, just to name a few.
+Brands such as Google, Spectrum, Netflix, WeTransfer, Dropbox, AT&T, Comcast (Xfinity), Salesforce, Optus, Frontier, Spotify, Wowway, Deloitte, Rackspace, DocuSign, Orange, and GoDaddy, just to name a few.

 Dropbox and DocuSign were the most common, given their connection to high-value corporate phishing targets.
 On the home front, Netflix was the main consumer target.
 ISPs were quite common as well.
 But nothing - absolutely nothing - tops the number of Microsoft Office kits collected this year.